nodejs/node/doc/contributing/maintaining-types-for-nodejs.md

 1. Users can ask Node.js to execute a file which is not one of the types it can execute by default (.js, .mjs, etc.).
 For example `node script.ts`.
-2. On startup Node.js will look for a config which is in the scope of the file being executed.
+2. On startup, Node.js will look for a config which is in the scope of the file being executed.
 3. If no config is found, Node.js will echo either:
    * If the file was a TypeScript file, a TypeScript specific message with a